 Enter the stadium

-Memorial Stadium's gates will open to guests one hour before the scheduled start of each ceremony.
-Walkways leading to and inside stadium seating areas must be kept clear of obstacles.
+David Booth Kansas Memorial Stadium’s gates will open to guests one hour before the scheduled start of the ceremony.
+Tickets are not required and seating is open.

 Watch the procession and ceremony